isomorphic-software/smartclient-docs/classes/Canvas.md

 In general, if you are going to call functionality supported by your superclass (eg calling addTab() when your superclass is a TabSet), call Super() first.
 However, you can generally assign properties to `this` before calling Super() as a way of mimicking the effect of the property being passed to [create()](Class.md#classmethod-classcreate) on normal instance construction.
 For example, when subclassing a DynamicForm, you could set this.items to a generated set of items before calling Super().

-NOTE - creating children: if you are creating a component that auto-creates certain children (eg a Window which creates a Header child), typical practice is to create those children immediately before drawing by overriding draw().
+NOTE: child creation: if you are creating a component that auto-creates certain children (eg a Window which creates a Header child), typical practice is to create those children immediately before drawing by overriding draw().
 This postpones work until it is really necessary and avoids having to update children if settings are changed between creation and draw().
 Alternatively, if you prefer callers to directly manipulate auto-created children, it's best to create them earlier in initWidget(), in order to allow manipulation before draw.

 ### Parameters